Feel free to email me with more questions

 Soap, water and a washcloth.
 Kids like letting the paint float off in a bath.
-You’ll just need a little washcloth action.
+You might need a little washcloth action.

 Is the face paint safe?

 Yes.
 The cosmetic-grade supplies I use are highly pigmented makeup (don’t tell the boys!) that, like all makeup, contain anti-microbial ingredients.
 In addition, I’m a stickler for cleanliness.
-I keep my kit hygienic and free of cross-contamination by cleaning my brushes with 99% alcohol between uses, and using a new sponge for each person.
+I keep my kit hygienic and free of cross-contamination by cleaning my brushes thoroughly between uses, and using a new sponge for each person.
 I utilize Q-tips to apply lip color.

 In addition, I won’t paint anyone who is sick or suffering from skin or eye illness.

 I’ve never had a problem with allergies, but anyone who tends to be allergic to cosmetics can request a patch test.